saransh-khobragade/Javascript-fundamentals/NodeJs-Interview-Questions.md

         Duplex (both)
         Transform (modify data while streaming).

+* What is Backpressure?
+    - Backpressure happens when the Writable stream cannot consume data as fast as the Readable stream is producing it.

 * What is Callback Hell?
     - Callback hell happens when callbacks are nested inside other callbacks multiple levels deep.
     - Unreable, hard to maintain